Enrolling your pet in Home-to-Home

 We realize that circumstances arise and that not every pet owner will have animals that meet these requirements.
 Because of this, The Anti-Cruelty Society is willing to offer the following services to people interested in utilizing our personal re-homing courtesy post services:

-- General advice on screening potential adopters (which can include a copy or slightly altered version of the adoption applications that our shelter uses to screen potential adopters on-site)
+- General advice on screening potential adopters (which can include a copy or slightly altered version of an adoption application)

-If your pet meets the criteria above and you are interested in enrolling them in this service, your next step should be to email our Community Programs Coordinator at firstname.lastname@example.org.
-We ask that you please include a photo of your pet and proof that the animal is spayed/neutered, up-to-date on required vaccinations, and microchipped (this must include the microchip number and name of the company that issued the chip).
+If your pet meets the criteria above and you are interested in enrolling them in this service, your next step should be to email our Community Impact Team at firstname.lastname@example.org.
+We ask that you please include 3 photos of your pet and proof that the animal is up-to-date on required vaccinations.
+If the animal is spayed/neutered and microchipped (this must include the microchip number and name of the company that issued the chip), please include that information as well.
 We also request a comprehensive personality profile about the animal that addresses at least the following topics:

 - Breed (for dogs);